jackdoe/zr/README.txt

 archive.org/download/stackexchange/stackexchange_archive.torrent

-at the time of writing this the last post is 2020-03-01T07:17:40.850, and it is about 65G archived, if you select only stackovefrlow it will be 14GB archived, and when you unarchive it it will become about 80G.
+at the time of writing this the last post is 2020-03-01T07:17:40.850, and whe whole stackexchange is about 65G archived, if you select only stackovefrlow it will be 14GB archived, and when you unarchive it it will become about 80G.

-and you can use ZR for any of the stack exchange Posts.xml, though I only tested it with SO.
+and you can use ZR for any of the stack exchange Posts.xml, though I only tested it with SO and superuser.

 # Why?